-\begin{remark} This theorem is no longer true for complete intersections.
-The example discussed in \cite{GM} is the intersection of two hypersurfaces in $\P^2\times \P^2 \times \P^1$.
-Its Picard number is $19$ and the curve class corresponding to its second chern class lies in a two-dimensional face of boundary.
-They also proved that there is a rational polyhedral fundamental domain for the action of automorphism group on Kahler cone. \end{remark}
+\bRem{rem:completeintersection} Theorem~\ref{thm:main} is not true for complete intersections.
+The abelian fibered Calabi-Yau 3-fold example of \cite{GM} is the intersection of two hypersurfaces in $\P^2\times \P^2 \times \P^1$.
+Its Picard number is $19$ and the curve class corresponding to its second Chern class lies in a two-dimensional face of boundary.
+In this case, the autoharphism group is infinite, but has been verified to have a polyhedral fundamental domain on the K\"{a}hler cone. \eRem